-A minimal or virtually frameless mirror has a subtle elegance and the less decoration a mirror has, the more it will blend in.
+A minimal or virtually frameless mirror such as the Lexington has a subtle elegance and the less decoration a mirror has, the more it will blend in.
 Our contemporary mirrors come in a variety of standard and specialist finishes including popular metallics such as gold, silver, brass and copper and colours such as cool grey, bridge red and charcoal.

 Standard mirror is a must for mirrors that will be used for more than decorative purposes and are to reflect a view or bring light into a dark place.

 Antiqued mirror is perfect for mirrors that are for decorative purposes only.
 Antiqued glass adds character, depth and warmth to a mirror and our Fossil antiqued mirror is particularly bold.
 Old Silver is our most popular antiqued mirror finish due to the speckled effect created by the antiquing process.